nghiant3223/handbook/dev/kafka/concept.md

     - Exactly once:
       - Can be achieved for Kafka => Kafka workflows using Kafka Stream API
       - For Kafka => External System workflows, use idempotent consumer

+### Groups and Partition Rebalance

+- Rebalance is moving partition ownership from one consumer to another
+- It happens when:
+  - New consumer is added to the group
+  - Consumer shuts down or crashses
+  - New parition is added the topic which consumer is consuming
+- During a rebalance, consumers can’t consume messages, so a rebalance is basically a short window of unavailability of the entire consumer group
+-

 ## Broker Discovery

 - Every broker is also called a *bootstrap server*